 Sphere mold is tricky to use

-It’s good to have a few different ice options at your disposal if you drink at home.
+It’s good to have a few different ice options at your disposal.
 This set includes two molds: one for creating two-inch cubes and one for crafting ice balls.
-Both large cubes and spherical ice are perfect for strong drinks that you don’t want to dilute quickly.
+Both large cubes and spherical ice are perfect for drinks that you don’t want to dilute quickly.
 Big ice pieces melt slower and, therefore, add less water to the drink over time.
 If you’ve ever been to an in-the-know bar, you’ve likely experienced this ice trend.
 These molds bring it right to your home.

 Customers love how they can impress by serving cocktails with these stylish cubes and spherical ice, and also how much longer the ice lasts.
 However, a few note that the spherical ice tray needs to be sealed together properly in order to produce the proper sphere shape.